 What are the logistics of peer modeling social skills training?

-Peer modeling sessions will take place either in our Wall Township office or in your home, depending on personal preference and convenience.
-Home sessions are a minimum of ninety minutes in length, while peer modeling at our office can be either one hour, ninety minutes, or two hours in length.
+Peer modeling sessions takes place in our Wall Township office.
+Sessions can be one hour, ninety minutes, or two hours in length.
 This flexibility in session length allows parents the opportunity to fit their schedules and financial means.
 See our Rates section for a Fee Schedule that outlines these options.

 Peer modeling is most commonly administered once per week for a ninety minute or two hour session.
 Parents who wish to move their children at a faster pace may opt for two peer modeling sessions per week or one peer modeling session and one social skills group, depending on which option better suits the child's needs.